Gia1987/CV/README.md

 I think that technology brought a significant change to people’s lives and I want to give my contribute to carry on with this, improving and simplifying the quality of the society.
 Working as a Developer would allow me to use my skills which I have been trained for and the talent I was born with and land them to the society.
 Indeed in my previous job as a Support Worker  I was able to exploit just partially the skills, I think I have.
-I'm a Full Stack Software Developer trained by Makers Academy.
+I'm a Full Stack Software Developer who recently graduated from Makers Academy.
 I have learned Ruby and JavaScript and how to build programs with those languages.
 I'm able to work well alone as well as being an excellent team player.
 Good logical approach to problem solving, happy to help others if they ask for it.

 ## Projects